AS/NZS 3551 and AS/NZS 2500 - ongoing issues

 The new EU Medical Device Regulations (MDR) require health institutions engaging in manufacturing or modifying medical devices for their internal use to meet certain conditions:

-- Demonstrate compliance with applicable general safety and performance requirements (similar to Australian Essential Principles)
+- Demonstrate compliance with applicable general safety and performance requirements (the equivalent to Australian Essential Principles)

 - Establish an appropriate quality management system (such as those defined in ISO 13485)